asciimike/mikemcdonald.co/content/blog/2020/02/02/16/embrace-extend-extinguish.md

 layer to the moat around that core business.
 And of all of them, iMessage is the best example, in part due to strong social pressure and network effects.

-I remember seeing a presentation about how "green bubbles" (Android users) get dropped from group chats because iMessage functionality breaks.
-There are similar anecdotes about people refusing to date someone without an iPhone, or breaking up when someone gets an Android.
-I think a lot of it comes down to elitism, but it's the software walled garden that got us there.

 Google has tried to fend this off with RCS (its own extension of SMS, sort of backed by the telecom industry), but while that brings certain Android devices up to feature parity ("darker blue bubbles", read receipts,